Ageniti

 Design Boundaries

-Ageniti does not inspect your React tree, replace routing, own state management, or orchestrate planning loops.
 You explicitly declare the capabilities you want to expose, then choose which surfaces should be allowed to invoke them.
+The runtime stays small — it does not inspect your React tree, replace routing, own state management, or orchestrate planning loops.